-Verification and certification service revenues consist of fees charged for verification audits and other verification and certification related services that the Company performs for customers.
+Verification and certification service revenues consist of fees charged for verification audits and other verification and certification related services that the

+Company performs for customers.
 Fees earned from our WFCF labeling program are also included in our verification and certification revenues as it represents a value-added extension of our source verification.
 We are recognized and utilized by numerous standard-setting bodies as an accredited verification or certification service provider.
 We enable food producers and brands to make certain claims on live animals or packaged food products by verifying that they are meeting the standards or guidelines associated with the claim(s) they are making.
-Verification and certification service revenue for the three months ended March 31, 2024 increased 16.5% compared with the same period in 2023.
+Verification and certification service revenue for the three and nine months ended September 30, 2024 increased 2.4% and 8.8%, respectively, compared with the same periods in 2023.
 While our verification and certification service revenue continues to improve due to new customer growth and bundling opportunities, we believe we are in a low point of a contraction phase within the cattle cycle which negatively impacts revenue tied directly to price per head of cattle.

 Our product sales are an ancillary part of our verification and certification services and represent sales of cattle identification ear tags.
-Product sales for the three months ended March 31, 2024 slightly decreased \$0.2 million, compared to the same period in 2023.
+Product sales for the three months ended September 30, 2024 slightly increased \$0.1 million, compared to the same period in 2023.
+Product sales for the nine months ended September 30, 2024 decreased \$0.3 million, compared to the same period in 2023.
 We continue to see some new customer growth, but our customers are ordering less tags due to smaller beef cow herd size.
 According to the USDA July 2023 statistics, overall beef cow inventories have declined over 3% compared to last year.
-As mentioned above, we believe we are at a low point of a contraction phase within the cattle cycle which negatively impacts revenue tied directly to price per head of cattle..
+As mentioned above, we believe we are at a low point of a contraction phase within the cattle cycle which negatively impacts revenue tied directly to price per head of cattle.

-Segment costs of revenues for the three months ended March 31, 2024 were approximately \$2.9 million compared to approximately \$2.8 million for the same period in 2023.
-Gross margin for the three months ended March 31, 2024 was 42.9% compared to 42.1% in 2023.
-The slight improvement was primarily driven by higher margin verification services offset by increases in cost of product sales.
+Segment costs of revenues for the three and nine months ended September 30, 2024 were approximately \$4.1 million and \$10.6 million, respectively, compared to approximately \$3.8 million and \$9.9 million, respectively for the same periods in 2023.
+Gross margin for the three months ended September 30, 2024 and 2023 was 39.4% and 42.2%, respectively, while the gross margin for the nine months ended September 30, 2024 and 2023 was 41.4% and 42.3%, respectively.
+The slight decline was primarily driven by higher cost of product sales offset by higher margin verification services.
 Our margins are generally impacted by various fixed costs such as cost of products, salaries and benefits, insurance and taxes.

-Other operating expenses for the three months ended March 31, 2024 increased by approximately \$0.1 million, compared to the same three month period in 2023.
-The increase was primarily due to costs incurred to expand our marketing efforts both nationally and internationally
+Other operating expenses for the three and nine months ended September 30, 2024 increased by approximately \$0.3 million and \$0.6 million, respectively, compared to the same three and nine month periods in 2023.
+Some of the increase was due to costs incurred to expand our marketing efforts both nationally and internationally.
+Additionally, some year-end audit and tax return preparation fees were incurred during the third quarter of 2024 versus the fourth quarter of 2023.